This post may contain affiliate links. Read our disclosure policy here.

 How to Make Green Spinach Pancakes

-Ready to make these hulk-green spinach pancakes a regular breakfast at your house?
-Let’s get to it!
+Ready to make these bright green spinach pancakes a winning breakfast at your house?
+Here are some helpful tips for each of the steps:

 Topping Your Spinach Pancakes

-These spinach pancakes can be served with savory or sweet flavors.
-If you’d like to make them savory, consider adding shredded Cheddar cheese to the batter, it’s a decision you won’t regret.
-Otherwise, since you can’t taste the spinach flavor you top them with all your usual toppings or a few new ideas:
+These spinach pancakes pair well with both sweet and savory pancake toppings.
+If you’d like to make them savory, consider adding ⅓ cup shredded Cheddar cheese to the batter, it’s a decision you won’t regret.
+Of course, they also go great with these:

 - Homemade Pancake Syrup